alma4rebi/Sticky-Notes/README.md

 Change Log:
 --------------
 v1.5-Beta
-   - Añadido el idioma Bulgaro, thanks ???...
+   - Added Bulgarian language, thanks to Peyu Yovev.
    - Compatibility with Cinnamon 2.4.
    - Some bugs was fixed.